extratone/bilge/import/wtf/2020-09-24-redirection-wordpress-plugin.md

 date: "2020-09-24"
 ---

+## Can you believe it?
+A WordPress plugin so clever, it’s actually worth writing about.

 I can't say I've ever been compelled to write about something so seemingly petty as a WordPress plugin, before, but Automatic's own John Godley once upon a time created a plugin that now represents a large contributor to WordPress' whole value as a CMS, personally.
 It's called **[Redirection](https://redirection.me/)**, and it allows the user to point any ole' directory off their domain to point to any _other_ URL, anywhere on the web.
 (For instance, [davidblue.wtf/**facebook**](https://davidblue.wtf/facebook) will send you directly to my Facebook profile.)

 ![](images/Redirection-1.png)